 It’s a simple fact of life: if you want to own a home and don’t have the cash to buy it outright, you need a mortgage.
-Here’s another fact of life: to be approved for a home loan, your credit score must be at or above your lender’s minimum level.
+Here’s another fact of life: to be approved for a home loan, your 532 credit score must improve to be at or above your lender’s minimum level.

 Fortunately, yet another fact of life is that most things are possible with a little help and effort.
 Just ask Keila S.!